 Federal EV Incentives

-The only rebate provided by the Canadian government is the Incentives for Zero-Emission Vehicles (iZEV) program.
+The rebate provided by the Canadian government is the Incentives for Zero-Emission Vehicles (iZEV) program.
 The iZEV has two levels of incentives:

 - Battery electric, long-range plug-in hybrid, and hydrogen fuel cell vehicles are eligible for up to $5,000. *Long-range plug-in vehicles have an electric range greater than or equal to 50km.